Petru289/Uncertainty-Quantification-in-Hydrology/README.md

 # Uq In Hydrology

+- Algorithms for grid search, Monte Carlo and Nelder Mead uploaded now.
+See the comments for some explanations.

-- In sobol2.py the barplots are fixed; run the code several times so that you don't get negative values... so not working perfectly yet
+- In sobol2.py run the code several times so that you don't get negative values...

 - sobol2.py contains the algorithm from the book, is slightly different.
-I have to fix plots, an update should come.
-Better results, but still not perfect...

 - If you want to edit input parameters, edit the parameters.py file.
 - To get the histogramm as well as the sensitivity analysis run main.py